Juan Fernando Quintero: 2013–14 season

-Quintero scored his third goal of the season against Belenenses, coming on as a half time substitute and setting up several opportunities for teammate and fellow countryman Jackson Martínez, but eventually it would be Quintero who decided the game with the only goal in a 1–0 victory.
+Quintero scored his third goal of the season against Belenenses, coming on as a half-time substitute and setting up several opportunities for teammate and fellow countryman Jackson Martínez, but eventually it would be Quintero who decided the game with the only goal in a 1–0 victory.

 Quintero made his first 90-minute appearance for Porto on 6 April 2014, in a home match against Académica.
-He provided somewhat of an assist, again for Jackson Martinez, when he was fouled in the box in the 38th minute, which resulted in a converted Jackson Martínez penalty.
+He provided somewhat of an assist, again for Jackson Martínez, when he was fouled in the box in the 38th minute, which resulted in a converted Jackson Martínez penalty.
 Quintero then scored his fourth goal of the season a week later, in the 91st minute in a 3–1 victory over S.C.
 Braga, after a counterattack which he started.

-On 21 April, Quintero came on as a second-half substitute against fellow northerners Rio Ave and made a significant impact to the match.
+On 21 April, Quintero came on as a second-half substitute against fellow northerners Rio Ave and made a significant impact on the match.
 He was involved in all three of the goals, but only got one direct assist.
-A chipped through ball to Jackson Martinez resulted in him being brought down for a penalty, which Martínez scored.
+A chipped through ball to Jackson Martínez resulted in him being brought down for a penalty, which Martínez scored.
 Next, he assisted Héctor Herrera's header with a chipped through ball.
 The third goal of the game came from Porto right back Danilo, who scored a deflected free kick after Quintero had been fouled just outside the box.